For each Festival we need a team of volunteer staff, aged 16+, to help us deliver the programme and make sure the campers have a great time.

 Many of our volunteers come back year after year because the Festival experience is so rewarding.
 You’ll have the chance to make new friends, to make a difference to other people’s lives and the satisfaction that you’ve helped others to build their self confidence and esteem.
 You’ll probably learn something new about yourself at the same time.
 And if you’re doing your Gold D of E Award, volunteering at the Festival may qualify for the residential section.

 How do I become a volunteer?

-We start our recruitment in the Spring each year.
-We now have all our volunteers for the 2017 Festival but to register your interest for 2018 send an email to firstname.lastname@example.org and we'll send you details when they are ready.
-If we think we may be able to offer you a volunteer place we will ask you to come in and see us.
-The Mersea Island Festival are committed to safeguarding and promoting the welfare of children and vulnerable adults, and expect all volunteers to share this commitment.
-Confirmation of a volunteer place will only be given after satisfactory checks have been completed.
+Please download and complete an application form, including a signature from a referee to support your application.
+Send it in to the address on the form and if we think we may be able to offer you a volunteer place we will ask you to come in and see us.
+The Mersea Island Festival Trust is committed to safeguarding and promoting the welfare of children and vulnerable adults, and expect all volunteers to share this commitment.
+Confirmation of a volunteer place will only be given after satisfactory checks have been completed including a Disclosure and Barring Service check that the Trust can arrange .
 These can take some time so please get in touch with us as soon as possible.

 If you’ve got any questions about volunteering please contact us.